‘Mary Kills People’ Star Caroline Dhavernas Says ‘Dying Is Not A Crime’

 Caroline Dhavernas On Becoming A Fictional Doctor Death

 In Mary Kills People, Caroline Dhavernas plays an emergency room doctor named Mary Harris.
-As The Hollywood Reporter shares, Mary fills her evenings in the company of a colleague, a former plastic surgeon, Joel, offering their services to those in need of unique medical assistance.
-As Mary Kills People sets Mary and her partner at odds against the law, Canada, the country in which creator Tess Armstrong created the series, has newly decriminalized doctor assisted suicide.
+As the Hollywood Reporter shares, Mary fills her evenings in the company of a colleague, a former plastic surgeon, Joel, offering their services to those in need of unique medical assistance.
+As Mary Kills People sets Mary and her partner at odds against the law, Canada, the country in which creator Tess Armstrong created the series, has newly decriminalized doctor-assisted suicide.

 As Caroline says, confronting the real social issue as well as her role in Mary Kills People, “Dying is not a crime.”